 Advocate for environmental stewardship, the arts, and progressive causes

-Paul concentrates his practice in the areas of climate change, water, and representation of artists.
-A member of the New Mexico and Colorado bars, his experience and expertise span complex civil trials and appeals, election law, environmental and water law, and public policy advocacy.
+Paul concentrates his practice in the areas of water law, climate change, and representation of artists.
+A member of the New Mexico and Colorado bars, his experience and expertise span complex civil trials and appeals, water, election, and copyright law, and public policy advocacy regarding water and water-related impacts of climate change.

 A seasoned advocate

-Paul spent 38 years as a civil trial lawyer and was a founding partner of Denver-based Wheeler Trigg O'Donnell, the largest civil trial and appellate practice in the Rocky Mountain region.
-Named Denver Lawyer of the Year in 2010, he served as lead trial counsel in federal and state courts and arbitrations across the US, trying commercial cases involving products liability, banking and bankruptcy, real estate, environmental issues, and intellectual property.
+Paul spent 38 years as a civil trial lawyer and was a founding partner of Denver-based Wheeler Trigg O'Donnell, a nationally recognized litigation boutique.
+Named Denver Lawyer of the Year in 2010, he served as lead trial counsel trying products liability, tort, contract, banking, real estate, environmental, and intellectual property cases in federal and state courts in 13 states.

 A progressive leader

 In 2006, Paul established Wheeler Trigg O'Donnell's pro bono practice.
 Among his pro bono victories was Conroy v.
-Dennis, a successful challenge to the use of unsecure and unreliable DRE electronic voting machines.
-The decision affected voting law nationwide, leading to Colorado’s legislative phase-out of DRE electronic voting machines and serving as a model for other states.
+Dennis, the first successful court challenge to the use of easily hackable electronic voting machines in the United States.
+The decision affected the administration of elections nationwide and led to Colorado’s legislative replacement of electronic voting machines with a scanned paper ballot system that served as a model for many other states.

 In 2013, Paul served as counsel for the Santa Fe Charter Review Commission.
 The following year he led a successful campaign to reform the City Charter, which won 58 percent of the vote and resulted in much-needed reform of Santa Fe's city governance.
-In 2017 Paul was appointed as Chair of the Independent Salary Commission created by the City Charter to set the full-time mayor’s salary.
+In 2017 Paul was appointed as Chair of the Independent Salary Commission, which set the salary for Santa Fe’s first full-time mayor.

 A catalyst for change